bg1000/bt_monitor/README.md

 ## What is bt_monitor

 bt_monitor receives scan requests for specific bluetooth devices via MQTT, completes the scans and returns the results via MQTT.
 This project was inspired by [Andrew Freyer's montor script](https://github.com/andrewjfreyer/monitor) and makes use of the confidence concept introduced there as well as well as the Raspberry Pi setup instructions and a similar setup for the mqtt topics and home assistant entities.
-The overall structure of this program was adapted from [GarageQTPi](https://github.com/Jerrkawz/GarageQTPi)
+The overall structure and method of deployment of this program was adapted from [GarageQTPi](https://github.com/Jerrkawz/GarageQTPi)

 ## Hardware